yanbo-huang/machine_learning_examples/R/Readme.md

 Here, lapply function taks an function named *normalize* as an argument, returns an matrix, then we transforma it into a dataframe.

-In Naive Bayes, in order to build a classifier, we need to transform all factor values from 0, 1 to No, Yes, we accomplish by applying a function into another function like this:
+In **Naive Bayes**, in order to build a classifier, we need to transform all factor values from 0, 1 to No, Yes, we accomplish by applying a function into another function like this:

 ```r
 convert_counts <- function(x) {